 It’s easy to assume your child is “a natural”—and maybe they are—but even the most talented kids can benefit from a good acting teacher.
 Could they succeed without acting training?
 It happens, but even those who make it without some kind of formal training usually have learned by doing in some way.
 Giving your kid the gift of classes in a well-regarded acting school absolutely increases their odds of success.
 No acting schools in your area?
-Sign them up for your local community theater.
+Sign them up for your local community theater or online classes.

 2. Look for opportunities for them to practice their audition skills.

 Like everything else in life, the more you audition, the better you get at that skill.
 And the better your child gets, the less nervous they will be, and the closer they will get to actually booking roles.
 Create a profile with an online casting site like Backstage and use the filtering tools to get notices for potential roles that match your child.
 Sign up for Scenebot and practice self-tapes.
 Practice makes perfect!
 Or if not perfect, it definitely makes better.

 3. Find ways to build memorization skills.